Elaine Chao: Awards and honorary degrees

 Chao holds 38 honorary doctorates, including an honorary Doctor of Humane Letters from Georgetown McDonough School of Business in 2015.
 She was initiated into Omicron Delta Kappa at SUNY Plattsburgh as an honoris causa initiate in 1996.
 In 2006, inaugural class of winner of the Great Immigrants Award named by Carnegie Corporation of New York.
+In 2024 she received the Herman Kahn Award for her lifetime contributions to society.

+In 2026, Chao was recognized as the sponsor and "Godmother" of the U.S. maritime training ship State of Maine, which will be used at the Maine Maritime Academy.